2023 Most Popular Economics Bachelor's Degree Schools in California

 While working on their Bachelor's Degree, economics majors at UCSB accumulate an average of around $14,612 in student debt.
 This translates to an average monthly loan payment of $297, based on a 10-year repayment plan.

 You’ll be in good company if you decide to attend University of California - Davis.
 It ranked #4 on our 2023 Most Popular Economics Bachelor’s Degree Schools in California list.
-UC Davis is a fairly large public school located in the suburb of Davis.
+UC Davis is a very large public school located in the suburb of Davis.

 Women make up 38% of the economics majors at the school.